Red fox: Enemies and competitors

-Wolves may kill and eat red foxes in disputes over carcasses.
-In areas in North America where red fox and coyote populations are sympatric, red fox ranges tend to be located outside coyote territories.
-The principal cause of this separation is believed to be active avoidance of coyotes by the red foxes.
-Interactions between the two species vary in nature, ranging from active antagonism to indifference.
+The wolf is known to kill and eat the red fox in disputes over carcasses.
+In North America where the red fox and coyote are sympatric, their home ranges do not overlap, and interactions between the two species vary in nature, ranging from active antagonism to indifference.
 The majority of aggressive encounters are initiated by coyotes, and there are few reports of red foxes acting aggressively toward coyotes except when attacked or when their kits were approached.
 Foxes and coyotes have sometimes been seen feeding together.
-In Israel, red foxes share their habitat with golden jackals.
-Where their ranges meet, the two canids compete due to near-identical diets.
-Red foxes ignore golden jackal scents or tracks in their territories and avoid close physical proximity with golden jackals themselves.
-In areas where golden jackals become very abundant, the population of red foxes decreases significantly, apparently because of competitive exclusion.
+In Israel, the red fox shares habitat with the golden jackal, and where their ranges meet, they compete due to near-identical diets.
+The red fox ignores golden jackal scents or tracks and avoids close physical proximity; in areas where the golden jackal is abundant, the red fox population decreases significantly, apparently because of competitive exclusion.
+However, multiple red foxes interacting peacefully with a golden jackal have been observed in southwestern Germany.

-Red foxes dominate raccoon dogs, sometimes killing their kits or biting adults to death.
+The red fox dominates the raccoon dog and sometimes kills its kits or bites adults to death.
 Cases are known of red foxes killing raccoon dogs after entering their dens.
 Both species compete for mouse-like prey.
 This competition reaches a peak during early spring when food is scarce.
 In Tatarstan, red fox predation accounted for 11.1% of deaths among 54 raccoon dogs and amounted to 14.3% of 186 raccoon dog deaths in northwestern Russia.

-Red foxes may kill small mustelids like weasels, stone martens, pine martens, stoats, kolonoks, polecats and young sables.
+The red fox occasionally kills small mustelids like least weasel, stone marten, pine marten, stoat, Siberian weasel, European polecat and young sables.
 Eurasian badgers may live alongside red foxes in isolated sections of large burrows.
 It is possible that the two species tolerate each other out of mutualism; red foxes provide Eurasian badgers with food scraps, while Eurasian badgers maintain the shared burrow's cleanliness.
 However, cases are known of Eurasian badgers driving vixens from their dens and destroying their litters without eating them.
-Wolverines may kill red foxes, often while the latter are sleeping or near carrion.
+Wolverines may kill red foxes, often while the latter is sleeping or near carrion.
 Red foxes, in turn, may kill young wolverines.

-Red foxes may compete with striped hyenas on large carcasses.
-Red foxes may give way to striped hyenas on unopened carcasses, as the latter's stronger jaws can easily tear open flesh that is too tough for red foxes.
-Red foxes may harass striped hyenas, using their smaller size and greater speed to avoid the hyena's attacks.
-Sometimes, red foxes seem to deliberately torment striped hyenas even when there is no food at stake.
-Some red foxes may mis-time their attacks and are killed.
-Red fox remains are often found in striped hyena dens and striped hyenas may steal red foxes from traps.
+The red fox competes with the striped hyena on large carcasses; the latter's stronger jaws can easily tear open flesh that is too tough for the red fox.
+When harassing striped hyenas, it avoids attacks through greater speed.
+Sometimes, red foxes seem to deliberately torment striped hyenas even when there is no food at stake, though some red foxes mistime their attacks and are killed.
+Red fox remains are often found in striped hyena dens, and striped hyenas steal red foxes from traps.